-3.2.8 In calculating the capital charge under the sensitivitiesbased method, an AI should determine each delta and vega sensitivity and curvature scenario based on instrument prices or pricing models that an independent risk control unit within the AI uses to report market risks or actual profits and losses to senior management.
+- 3.2.8 In calculating the capital charge under the sensitivitiesbased method, an Al should determine each delta and vega sensitivity and curvature scenario based on instrument prices or pricing models that independent risk control unit within the Al uses to report market risks or actual profits and losses to senior management.
 However, for banking book positions subject to FX risk, the AI may use either the last available accounting value or the last available fair value as a starting point for calculating the delta sensitivity.
-Although the AI is not expected to perform a full revaluation of these banking book positions, Als are expected to update the FX component of these positions at least on a monthly basis.
+Although the Al is not expected to perform a full revaluation of these banking book positions.
+Als are expected to update the FX component of these positions at least on a monthly basis. - 3.2.9 A key assumption of the STM approach is that an Al's pricing model used in actual P&L reporting provides an appropriate basis for the determination of regulatory capital charges for all market risks.
+To ensure such adequacy, an Al should at minimum fulfil the requirements in section 4A of the Rules and the CA-S-10 "Financial Instrument Fair Value Practices".